Rachel Manning 'strangled and dumped at golf course'

 Prosecutor Ben Gumpert said the 19-year-old's body was found two days later at Woburn Golf Club.

-Mr Ahmed, of Chestnut Crescent, Bletchley, denies murder.'Complicated case'
+Mr Ahmed, of Chestnut Crescent, Bletchley, denies murder.

 The court was told there was no evidence of a particular motive and "whether he always intended to kill her was unknown".